-The Reti opening is a hypermodern chess opening that originated from grandmaster Richard Reti in 1920.
-He has refined this opening more and more and beaten Jose Capablanca with it in the tournament New York 1920.
+The Reti opening is a hypermodern chess opening that originated from chess grandmaster Richard Reti in 1920.
+He has refined this opening more and more and beaten Jose Capablanca with it in the tournament in New York 1920.

 It is a flexible opening but not played often in top level chess events.

 The Reti is suitable for positional players who like to build up their position slowly but surely without running into prepared dangerous forced opening lines right in the beginning of their game.

 If you play the Reti all the time with the white pieces then you save time as you don’t have to learn countless opening lines.
 You just learn the Reti and that’s it.